richchapler/AzureSolutionsDocumentation/docs/Data_Surface_CognitiveSearch_PowerApp+Security.md

 -----

-## Exercise 5: Secure Index
+## Exercise 5: Secure App
-In this exercise, we will secure and publish the Power App.
+In this exercise, we will secure the Power App.

 LOREM IPSUM